graze/blog/_posts/2014-07-22-the-graze-data-geektogether.md

 (2) Data technologies employed - can technology make a difference?

-(3) The â€˜data teamâ€™ and its role within a company
+(3) The 'data team' and its role within a company

 The results of the survey and other intriguing questions will be addressed through in-depth panel discussions.
 Afterwards, there will be plenty of time for informal data chats over a glass of wine and some delicious graze snacks.

-Following the meet-up, we intend to keep you posted on our major learnings and the key topics discussed at the #geekToghetherâ€¦ so stay tuned!
+Following the meet-up, we intend to keep you posted on our major learnings and the key topics discussed at the #geekToghether: so stay tuned!